Atlantic City's Richmond Avenue School gets new principal

 People are also reading…

-Nicholson, 53, was born and raised in Philadelphia.
-She said she was remembers growing up in what she described an underfunded school system and was among the last wave of students that were bussed to different catchments in order to integrate schools.

 In Atlantic City, Nicholson said she worked at Resorts Casino Hotel for about 10 years.
-Having decided to enter education, Nicholson said she is now in her 24th year of working in schools.
-She began her career teaching first grade at Chelsea Heights School before assuming the role there of technology coordinator and later rising to Richmond Avenue assistant principal.
+She is now in her 24th year of working in schools.
+She began her education career teaching first grade at the Chelsea Heights School before assuming the role of technology coordinator there and later rising to Richmond Avenue assistant principal.

+ATLANTIC CITY — A dissenting voice and a center of controversy has been removed from his pos…

 Reflecting on her long career in education, Nicholson said she was excited to continue it as principal.